theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/general-settings.md

 **Cache results**

 BOARD often pulls the data from SAP for several times.
 To decrease the SAP server load, you can select the **Cache results** option, this way BOARD pulls the data from cache and not from the SAP.
 This increases the performance and limits the impact on the SAP system.
-If this behavior is not wanted (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.

 #### Keywords